Ruchita7/SuperDuo/README.md

 ####**Project Overview**

-You will productionize two apps, taking them from a functional state to a production-ready state.
+Productionize two apps, taking them from a functional state to a production-ready state.
 This will involve finding and handling error cases, adding accessibility features, allowing for localization, adding a widget, and adding a library.

-The criteria include a subset of the Core App Quality Guidelines.
-You can find the full list of guidelines here: http://developer.android.com/distribute/essentials/quality/core.html

 ####**Why this Project?**

 Super Duo gives you an opportunity to diagnose problems in a pair of apps and also practice improving apps.
 These skills are vital to building apps users will love.
 Diagnosing issues with existing apps is key to working on large apps or continuing projects in Android.
-Being aware of the common pitfalls in app design frees a developer to produce novel app experiences without making the same mistakes over and over.
+Being aware of the common pitfalls in app design,frees a developer to produce novel app experiences without making the same mistakes over and over.

 ####**What Will I Learn?**